QifengWang0702/FBMUI/README.md

-# Automatic Localization and Quantitative Segmentation of CCC & CV in Fetal Brain Ultrasound
+# Automatic Localization and Quantitative Segmentation of CCSP & CV in Fetal Brain Ultrasound

 This repository presents the research outcomes from: